Hamiltonian tomography by the quantum quench protocol with random noise: Hamiltonian tomography of one-qubit systems

 and $\{ \ket{0}, \ket{1}\}$ denotes the standard basis in the $2-$dimensional Hilbert space.
 The vectors $\ket{\xi_1}, \ket{\xi_2}, \ket{\xi_3}$ along with the basis vector $\ket{0}$ define a symmetric, informationally complete, positive operator-valued measure (SIC-POVM) \cite{Renes2004,Fuchus2017}.
 The SIC-POVM can be considered a minimal set of measurement operators for qubit tomography \cite{Rehacek2004}.

 Since the measurements defined by the SIC-POVM can be realized in laboratories for different physical systems, see Ref.~\cite{Bent2015,Zhao2015}, it appears relevant to investigate reconstruction of Hamiltonians decomposed in such a basis.
 We study QHT for a sample of $100$ random Hamiltonians of the form \eqref{r1}.
 In \figref{hamiltonian1}, one finds the plots of $\mathcal{F}_{av} (\sigma)$ for three numbers of pairs involved in QHT.
+Time uncertainty is not included, i.e., we have $\Delta \tau=0$.

 First, we notice that for three pairs, one can obtain perfect accuracy for smaller values of $\sigma$.
+Based on numerical simulations, we can determine a threshold value for $\sigma$, which guarantees a desired quality of QHT.
 In particular, $\mathcal{F}_{av} (\sigma)>0.9$ as long as $\sigma < \pi/10$.
 Additionally, these results feature minor variation.
 However, when $\sigma$ is increased, $\mathcal{F}_{av} (\sigma)$ declines whereas SD grows significantly.
 For a greater amount of noise, the figure of merit stabilizes at $\mathcal{F}_{av} (\sigma) \approx 0.5$, but the value of SD (approximately $0.3$) implies that the results for the sample are spread out over a wide range.
 This means that we cannot efficiently estimate the Hamiltonian when $\sigma$ is significant.

 The plot \figref{hamiltonian1} allows one to observe to what extent increasing the number of pairs influences the accuracy of QHT.
-We can notice that there is no significant difference between six and $12$ pairs of quantum states involved in QHT.
+We can notice that there is no significant difference between $6$ and $12$ pairs of quantum states involved in QHT.
 For both numbers, identical conclusions can be made.
 More specifically, for $\sigma < \pi/10$, we again obtain $\mathcal{F}_{av} (\sigma)>0.9$, but the samples feature more statistical dispersion than in the case of three pairs.
 As we increase $\sigma$, the average fidelity reduces to $\mathcal{F}_{av} (\sigma) \approx 0.71$ while the value of SD grows to $\approx 0.23$.

 To conclude, one can agree that, for greater values of $\sigma$, the scenarios with more pairs ($6$ and $12$) outperforms the scheme based on three pairs in terms of both the average fidelity and standard deviations.
 However, even for higher numbers of pairs, the results are not sufficient to guarantee efficient QHT when the random noise is severe.